Lu100git/nodejs-mysql-jwt/README.md

 I own a lot to midulive, if it wasn't for him, I wouldn't be able to get this project done I believe he is from spain, but his spanish web dev tutorials are fire! https://www.youtube.com/watch?v=UqnnhAZxRac

+instructions:
+install mysql,
+make sure once it's installed run this command: sudo mysql_secure_installation this will properly configure MySQL so you don't get login or connection issues ater mysql is installed, you can copy paste database.sql into mysql sheell after login, or run it on mysql worbench to create the database after the database is created, if you already installed nodeJS in your machine all you have to do, is to run npm install, so you can get all the node_mdules before you run server.js

+that's pretty much it